Menu

 “Rhinovirus” occurs in people who are not sick ergo it never causes sickness…

-In a community study of healthy infants reported in 2015 the authors stated that “Our finding of low RSV prevalence in asymptomatic infants suggests that RSV is likely the causative agent when detected in the Read More …
+In a community study of healthy infants reported in 2015 the authors stated that “Our finding of low RSV prevalence in asymptomatic infants suggests that RSV is likely the causative Read More …

 CategoriesUncategorizedTagsdistinct, genotype, HRV, rhinovirus, RV, RV-A, RV-B, RV-C, species